 S13.12.
 A congregation under financial obligation to its former rostered minister shall make satisfactory settlement of the obligation before calling a successor.

-S13.19 A congregation considering a relocation shall confer with the bishop of the synod in which it is territorially located and the appropriate program unit of the churchwide organization before any steps are taken leading to such action.
+S13.19 A congregation considering a relocation shall confer with the bishop of the synod in which it is territorially located and the appropriate unit of the churchwide organization before any steps are taken leading to such action.
 The approval of the Synod Council shall be received before any such action is effected.

 †S13.20.
-A congregation considering development of an additional site to be used regularly for worship shall confer with the bishop of the synod in which it is territorially located and the appropriate program unit of the churchwide organization before any steps are taken leading to such action.
+A congregation considering development of an additional site to be used regularly for worship shall confer with the bishop of the synod in which it is territorially located and the appropriate unit of the churchwide organization before any steps are taken leading to such action.

 S13.21.
 The alignment of congregations in pastoral charges and all alterations in any alignment shall be subject to approval by the Synod Council.